FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - `/language` - set the model's transcription language (`auto` =  autodetect); if you know the language spoken in the audio, setting the transcription language manually with this command may improve both transcription speed and accuracy.

 ## Changes
+- v0.165 - select allowed audio types if transcription from audio files is enabled
+   - (default formats: `mp3, wav, m4a, aac, flac, ogg, wma, aiff`, can be expanded to any `ffmpeg` supported format)
 - v0.1603 - error message to the user whenever cookies are needed for `yt-dlp`
 - v0.1602 - adjustable transcription completion message (in use y/n, its contents) in `config.ini`
 - v0.1601 - process order fixes for transcripts (send as msg <> file)